overte-org/overte-website/src/content-blocks/intro.md

 }
 ---

-Overte is an open source virtual worlds software for both VR and non-VR users.
+Overte is an open source virtual worlds and social VR software for both VR and non-VR users.

 Key features: